HIGHWAY CITY COMMUNITY DEVELOPMENT

 In 2000, a lady by the name of Gloria Aldama who attended Central Community Church and lived in the Sierra Mobile Home Park, saw the need to work with the children of that complex in increasing their reading level.
 She herself was a woman of few resources, but started out of her own mobile home a reading program with the children.
 Gloria passed away in the summer of 2001 of scholaderma, a painful disease she had lived with for many years, yet to her last days, had a passion to see the children succeed.
 Ed Winchester, after his retirement from the Fresno Police Dept., continued the program at Central Community Church for a few years afterwards.
 In her honor, HCCD was able to raise the funds to purchase a double-wide mobile home at Sierra Mobile Home Park, where the Gloria Aldama Learning Center was born.
 Summer learning & enrichment programs for the children at SMP were held there for over 15 years, as well as movie nights and community events.

-Nine years ago, HCCD started two Afterschool programs one at Gloria Aldama Learning Center @ SMP and one at the Courtyard Apartments.
+In 2008, HCCD started two Afterschool programs one at Gloria Aldama Learning Center @ SMP and one at the Courtyard Apartments.

 In late 2014, a monthly Fresh Food distribution, and ESL classes for parents, were added for the community.